-The PADDLE Program is parent driven initiative that received start-up pilot project funding from the Ontario Ministry of Community and Social Services.
+The PADDLE Program (Providing Adults with Developmental Disabilities Lifelong Experiences) is parent driven initiative that received start-up pilot project funding from the Ontario Ministry of Community and Social Services.

 To provide a unique and holistic learning environment for adults with developmental disabilities.